vladimiry/pubsub-to-rpc-api/README.md

 // but only API definition and service instance creating
 // as this file is supposed to be shared between provider and client implementations

-import {ActionReturnType, ScanService, createService} from "pubsub-to-stream-api";
+import {ActionReturnType, ScanService, createService} from "pubsub-to-rpc-api";

 export const API_SERVICE = createService({
     // channel used to communicate between event emitters